List of Transjakarta corridors: Direct access to the Port of Tanjung Priok

+The service is currently inactive, recently operating from March 13–29, 2026.

-Routes for holiday seasons
+Routes to tourist attractions for holiday seasons

 During holiday seasons, such as Eid al-Fitr and Christmas, Transjakarta provide three seasonal BRT routes to Jakarta's two popular recreational places: two for Ragunan Zoo and one for Ancol Dreamland.
 All operations were temporarily ceased between 2020 and 2022, most likely due to the COVID-19 pandemic.
 One of the three routes, namely Route 13D, once operated every regular weekend until February 3, 2024.